 This fund seeks to address the significant gap in access to finance for women-led SGBs by identifying the best strategies to get investment capital into the hands of women entrepreneurs in developing economies.
 In 2020, ANDE selected eight entrepreneurial support organizations to receive one-year grants of up to $150,000 in the first round of AWEF grantmaking, focused on South and Southeast Asia.
-The second round, beginning in 2021, has funded organizations working in eastern, western, and southern Africa.
+The second round, in 2021, funded organizations working in eastern, western, and southern Africa.

 The Argidius-ANDE Finance Challenge was launched in 2012 as the first-of-its-kind competition designed to support scalable models to provide finance for SGBs requiring early stage capital.
 The goal of the challenge was to accelerate the development of solutions in a number of developing economies, ideally establishing models that could be replicated.
 Each project, focusing on at least one of the following target countries—Burkina Faso, Guatemala, Honduras, Mali, Moldova or Nicaragua—was awarded a grant of €200,000 to conduct an extensive pilot program.
 A grand prize of €1 million was awarded in 2014 to Investisseurs & Partenaires, which created a local equity investment vehicle and supported infrastructure designed for SGBs in Burkina Faso.